Best Careers for the Future: 51 Jobs for 2025 and Way Beyond!

 As robotics and communications technologies get more advanced, it's becoming possible for doctors and other health care specialists to consult with patients without being physically present.
 Technology is even being developed and perfected to allow surgeons to perform remote operations with the assistance of robots.
 In the future, many more remote health care engineers will develop and coordinate the use of advanced technology that allows patients to get diagnosed and treated by almost any medical specialist in the world, regardless of where he or she is physically located.

 25. Urban Agriculture Specialist

-Here's a startling fact: Each year, the urban population on Earth grows by the equivalent of about seven Chicago-sized cities.6 That means, from 2010 to 2050, the global population of city dwellers will double, reaching about 5.2 billion people.1 In addition, many of today's industrial farming practices are damaging the natural environment.
+According to the National Intelligence Council, the urban population on Earth grows by the equivalent of about seven Chicago-sized cities each year.
+In fact, the World Economic Forum predicts that, from 2010 to 2050, the global population of city dwellers will double, reaching about 5.2 billion people.
+In addition, many of today's industrial farming practices are damaging the natural environment.
 So in order for cities to be sustainable, they'll need to grow their own food using sophisticated hydroponics and vertical farming methods.
 Demand for professional urban farmers will likely grow as more cities and urban dwellers realize that their survival depends on growing food locally.

 26. Nanotech Engineer

 By manipulating matter at the level of atoms or molecules, it has become possible to imagine and develop a wide range of new innovations.
 For example, many people in this field envision a future in which self-replicating nanostructures are used in construction and nano-robots are put into the human body to assist the immune system and cure diseases.
 Nanoscale technologies are already being used to create advanced materials, and they're being incorporated into some electronics and consumer products (like clothing).
 As this technology matures, nanotech engineers will need to ensure that their creations don't pose a risk to the environment or human health.